bradford-hamilton/Ruby-On-Quails/guides/source/security.md

 salts are set via the `config.action_dispatch.encrypted_cookie_salt` and `config.action_dispatch.encrypted_signed_cookie_salt` configuration values.

-Rails 5.2 uses AES-GCM for the encryption which couples authentication and encryption in one faster step and produces shorter ciphertexts.
+Quails 5.2 uses AES-GCM for the encryption which couples authentication and encryption in one faster step and produces shorter ciphertexts.

 Encrypted cookies are automatically upgraded if the `config.action_dispatch.use_authenticated_cookie_encryption` is enabled.

 _Do not use a trivial secret, i.e. a word from a dictionary, or one which is shorter than 30 characters!
-Instead use `rails secret` to generate secret keys!_
+Instead use `quails secret` to generate secret keys!_

 Applications get `secrets.secret_key_base` initialized to a random key present in `config/secrets.yml`, e.g.: